Travel along Hexi Corridor: 4 must-see cultural attractions

 Editor︰Ryu

-When you travel to the Hexi Corridor, if you want to deeply understand the Silk Road civilization and Gansu's unique culture, it's must to visit the following four cultural landscapes on a journey through time and space!
+When traveling to the Hexi Corridor, if you want to deeply understand the Silk Road civilisation and Gansu's unique culture, it's a must to visit the following four cultural sites on a journey through time and space!

 Mogao Caves in Dunhuang: The world's pinnacle of Buddhist art